muyonglin/finaTools/readMe.txt

 …or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

+#dataSourceParse.py
+download price, finacial and stock list data from website write these data into sqlite3 database

+#databaseMaintainance.py
+updata downloaded or calculated data into database